 Fourth-generation HIV tests can detect both HIV antibodies and p24 antigens, whereas older versions only check for antibodies.
-This means the newer tests can provide a quicker diagnosis than the previous ones.

 Many clinics and healthcare providers offer free HIV testing.
 The process is straightforward, and it usually involves taking a small sample of blood, such as from a finger prick.